Achingly pretty, slightly bohemian, quietly confident; the small town of Kaş on Turkey’s Turquoise Coast is all of those things. And more besides.

 But this doesn’t affect the beauty of the old side streets and alleyways which climb steeply away from the harbour.

-A huge stretch of soft sand, sand dunes, snack bar – a real treat for beach lovers!
+As well as a huge stretch of soft sand, sand dunes, snack bar – a real treat for beach lovers – you can explore the archaeological site which features the groundbreaking restored lighthouse, completed in 2025!

-Oh, and another great place to catch the sunset.
+Oh, and it’s another great place to catch the sunset.

 Development is minimal here due to the beach being a nesting area for Caretta Caretta sea turtles.